 Finalizing and Submitting Your Dissertation

 As you near completion, review the University Registrar's information on Dissertation Progress and Submission.
 Additionally, review the items below as you prepare to submit.
-Avoid the most common mistakes: submitting late and not having a hard copy.
+Please note that there are no exceptions to the dissertation submission deadline for each term.

 - Confirm the exact due date for dissertation submission on the Academic Calendar.
 Deadlines matter!
 In general, to be awarded a degree in December, the dissertation must be submitted by early October.
 To be awarded a degree in May, the dissertation must be submitted in mid-March.
-All dissertations must be received by 4 p.m. on the due date.
+All dissertations must be uploaded by 5 p.m. on the due date.

 - Consult the Formatting Guide.
-Double-check to ensure that your title and abstract pages are done correctly and that your dissertation is printed out single-sided.
+Double-check to ensure that your title and abstract pages are done correctly.

 - Notify your program.
 Check the Academic Calendar for the deadline for notifying your department of your intention to submit your dissertation.
 Your dissertation readers should be finalized at this time.

 - Prepare for Commencement.

 All dissertations that have been accepted by the Graduate School of Arts and Sciences are deposited in the Manuscripts and Archives section of the Sterling Memorial Library.